 In compliance with contractual and regulatory requirements, a strategy is in place to ensure that the risks underwritten will not adversely affect the Company's ability to pay benefits and claims when due.
-In compliance with contractual and regulatory requirements, a strategy is in place to ensure that the risks underwritten will not adversely affect the Company's ability to pay benefits and claims when dithe strategy involves the identification of risks by type, impact and likelihood, the implementation of processes and controls to mitigate the risks, and continuous monitoring and improvement of the procedures in place to minimise the chance of an adverse compliance or operational risk occurring.
+The strategy involves the identification of risks by type, impact and likelihood, the implementation of processes and controls to mitigate the risks, and continuous monitoring and improvement of the procedures in place to minimise the chance of an adverse compliance or operational risk occurring.
 Included in this strategy is the process for underwriting and product pricing to ensure products are appropriately priced.
 Capital management is also a key aspect of the Company's risk management strategy.
 Capital requirements are measured using a risk based capital model and all of the various regulatory reporting requirements to which the Company is subject.

 The Reserve Bank of New Zealand issued the Company with a full licence under the Insurance (Prudential Supervision) Act 2010 on 18 April 2013.
 It is a condition for all licensed insurers to maintain minimum capital requirements to meet the solvency standard tests as determined by the Bank.
 The board has put in place a target surplus capital policy which determines the capital to be held in addition to the minimum capital requirements of the Bank.
-As at 30 September 2015 and 2014 the entity had capital in excess of that required by legislation and the Board.
+As at 30 September 2016 and 2015 the entity had capital in excess of that required by legislation and the Board.